Amos: An Adam-style Optimizer with Adaptive Weight Decay towards Model-Oriented Scale

 To start, we recall the update rule of the RMSProp optimizer \citep{rmsprop}, which computes the weight update by $\delta_t \gets \frac{\alpha}{\sqrt{v_t}}g_t$, where $\alpha$ is a scalar learning-rate and $v_t$ a running average of the squared gradients $g_t^2$.
 Based on this, Adam \citep{adam} replaces $g_t$ with its running average $m_t$ (i.e.~momentum), and adopts bias correction $\hat{m}_t,\,\hat{v}_t$ for running averages.
 Further, AdamW \citep{adamw} allows a schedule for learning-rate $\alpha_t$ (depending on the step $t$) and adds a weight decay: $\delta_t \gets \alpha_t\big(\frac{1}{\sqrt{\hat{v}_t}}\hat{m}_t+\gamma\theta_{t}\big)$, where $\gamma$ is a constant hyper-parameter.
 For pre-training Transformer variants, the learning-rate schedule $\alpha_t$ is set to linearly decay to $0$ after warm-up.
 Therefore, a maximum number of training steps before the learning-rate decays to $0$ has to be set as a hyper-parameter.
-Amos, on the other hand, has the following update rule:
+Amos, with a similar construction, has the following update rule:

 Here, $\rms(\va):=\sqrt{\frac{1}{k}\sum_{i=1}^{k}{a_i^2}}$ denotes the quadratic mean of entries of an array $\va\in\mathbb{R}^k$.
-The update rule consists of a gradient descent part (the term containing $\vg_t$) and an L2 regularization part (the term containing $\bm{\theta}_t$)\footnote{We use L2 regularization and weight decay interchangeably since the gradient of an L2 regularization takes the form of a weight decay. \citet{adamw} point out that it is empirically better to separate the weight decay apart from the gradient normalization factor $\frac{1}{\sqrt{\hat{v}_t}}$.}, similar to AdamW.
+The update rule consists of a gradient descent part (the term containing $\vg_t$) and an L2 regularization part (the term containing $\bm{\theta}_t$)\footnote{Following \citet{adamw}, we decouple the gradient of an L2 regularization term (taking the form of a weight decay) apart from the adaptive gradient normalization factor $\frac{1}{\sqrt{\hat{v}_t}}$.
+When an adaptive optimizer is used, \citet{adamw} point out that the decoupled weight decay is not equivalent to the L2 regularization without explicit decoupling, and the former is more appropriate.
+In this work, we always treat L2 regularization as decoupled weight decay, and use the two terms interchangeably. }, similar to AdamW.
 The full Amos is shown in Algorithm~\ref{alg:amos}.
 We explain several novel aspects below.